 Building on the success of past industry-open events the 2017 CEATI Event will bring electrical professionals from the areas of hydropower and transmission under the same roof at the Hyatt Regency in beautiful Indian Wells, CA.

-Comprised of three co-located industry tracks, hydro, protection & control, and stations will provide an open forum for information exchange with a focus on technical presentations and experiences for the benefit of the electricity industry.
+Comprised of three co-located industry tracks, hydro, protection & control, and stations, this event will provide an open forum for information exchange with a focus on technical presentations and experiences.

 Maintaining Safe and Reliable Operations of Hydropower Projects while Meeting New Standards and Expectations